eprintsug/repairXapianIndex/README.md

 - A tool called xapian-check is warning about corrupted databases.

 ## What you need
-- A tool called xapian-check, which is part of xapian-core (https://xapian.org/download)
+- xapian-check, which is part of xapian-core (https://xapian.org/download)

-## How-To
+## Overview

-* First of all you should do a Xapian backup AND check once, twice, ... a day via cronjob on the DB servers.
+* First of all you should do a Xapian *backup* AND *check* once, twice, ... a day via cronjob on the DB servers.
 * Therefor use the backup script (bin/custom/xapiandump.sh).
-It starts a xapian-check and generates a gziped-tarball, if check is ok.
+It does a xapian-check and generates a gziped-tarball, if check is ok.
 Otherwise xapian-check tells you "corrupted database" and your last tarball is your life vest.
+* If database is corrupt or any of the other points in "Necessary if..." is true, go ahead on "Restore the Xapian database"
-* If database is corrupt, you must decide, weather you want to make a full reindex, or a partial reindex based on the tarball.
+* You must restore and decide, weather you want to make a full reindex, or a partial reindex - both based on the tarball.

 ## Examin